Best Legal Virginia Sports Betting Apps + Sportsbooks In 2026

 Has Virginia Opened Their Own Mobile Sportsbooks?

-Yes, Virginia has launched their mobile sports betting industry as of 2021 even before their retail venues have fully opened their doors.
-FanDuel became the first sportsbook to unveil their mobile platform to the sports bettors of Virginia just in time for Super Bowl 55.
+Yes, Virginia has launched their mobile sports betting industry.
+Starting in 2021, FanDuel became the first sportsbook to open a Virginia online sportsbook.
 Other platforms like DraftKings, BetMGM, and BetRivers launched less than a week after FanDuel.